 Mustard- 1/3 tsp

 Oil- 3 tsp

 Salt to taste

 Cut and clean the fish and keep aside.
-Soak Kukum in water.
+Wash and soak kudam puli in water.

 Make a paste of chilly powder and turmeric and keep it aside.